 Trafficking of Persons

-"Human trafficking is a public health and safety issue that impacts individuals, families, and communities around the world.
+"Human trafficking is a public health and safety issue that impacts individuals, families, and communities around the world...
 Traffickers routinely target at-risk populations.
-Victims are often individuals who have experienced or been exposed to forms of violence, such as: child abuse, maltreatment, interpersonal violence, sexual assault, and community and gang violence, or individuals that lack a stable support system, such as: runaway and homeless youth, unaccompanied minors, and persons displaced during natural disasters" (EndSexTrafficking.az.gov/).
+Victims are often individuals who have experienced or been exposed to forms of violence, such as child abuse, maltreatment, interpersonal violence, sexual assault, and community and gang violence, or individuals that lack a stable support system, such as: runaway and homeless youth, unaccompanied minors, and persons displaced during natural disasters."
+(EndSexTrafficking.az.gov/).

 Q: Are there different types of human trafficking?

 A: Yes.
-Sex Trafficking (A.R.S. §13-1307) & Labor Trafficking (A.R.S. §13-1308).
+People can be victims of Sex Trafficking (A.R.S. §13-1307) and/or Labor Trafficking (A.R.S. §13-1308).

 Q: What is sex trafficking?